 Information in the blue book said that in 2024, CASC will conduct the first flight of two new rocket models, March 6C and Long March 12, both of which are not reusable.

-According to SCMP, private companies in China have many incentives to compete for orders from central and local governments to help build large satellite constellations, including the nearly 13,000 satellites in the Guo Wang national network, which is seen as a competitor to SpaceX's Starlink, a space-based internet service that serves both civilian and military purposes.
+Private companies in China have many incentives to compete for orders from central and local governments to help build large satellite constellations, including nearly 13,000 satellites in the Guo Wang national network, which is seen as a competitor to SpaceX 's Starlink, a space-based internet service that would serve both civilian and military purposes, according to SCMP.

 Source